vrickey123/LeapForWaniKani/README.md

 <!-- VERSIONING -->
 ## Versioning
 We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+For the versions available, see [Releases](https://github.com/vrickey123/LeapForWaniKani/releases).

 <!-- LICENSE -->
 ## License